X

 Amar Kaul

-When you say level playing field, you.
-Mean that they need to come and set up shop in India?
-Is that what you mean?
-That in terms of a blanket import.
-That’s a level playing field to me.
-I’m saying level playing field means that you don’t get any special benefit or special privileges or special incentives by the respective governments.
-Then we cannot.
-Then it will be a problem for the industry, not for us only.
-Which I don’t get that feeler that that advantage people will have.
+Setting a shop in India is not a problem, that’s level-playing field to me.
+I’m saying — when I say level-playing field means that you don’t get any special benefit or special privileges or special incentives by the respective governments.
+Then we — then it will be a problem for the industry, not for us only, which I don’t get that feel or that advantage people will have.

 Ankur Sharma

-Okay, so.
-So you do expect that there could be some relaxation.
-But as long as there’s a level playing field is what you would expect to see.
+Okay.
+So you do expect that there could be some relaxation, but as long as there’s a level-playing field is what you would expect to see.
 Is that how we should understand what you’re trying to tell us?

 Amar Kaul

-That the government has to decide whether they allow Chinese companies or not?
+See, that the government has to decide whether they allow Chinese companies or not.
 We don’t control that.
-I’m saying even if it comes faces our conversation with industries, that’s the only thing we have crossed.
-Let it be a level thing.
+I’m saying even if it comes, basis our conversation with the ministries, that’s the only thing we have been putting across, let it be a level-playing field.
 So we control our destiny by being operationally efficient.
 That’s all I would say.

 Ankur Sharma

-Okay, okay.
+Okay.
+Okay.
 Fair.
-And just the second one on this.
-Large transformer order which you got for this data center in the US if you could just talk about, you know, what more could be there in the pipeline.
-How much of an opportunity does it really open for a company like CG in terms of export orders for data centers?
+And just a second one.
+On this large transformer order which you got for this data center in the U.S., if you can just talk about what more could be there in the pipeline, how much of an opportunity does it really open for a Company like CG in terms of export orders for data centers?
+Thanks.

 Amar Kaul

-Data center, you know this renewable data center is one of the key vertical for us.
-So it’s not that you know this order has come by fluke or you know, it just suddenly came up.
-You know we have been working on this for last two years religiously on these key account management, the vertical focus of the industry.
-And that has started, you know, giving us some of these results.
-So we are, we are of firm opinion that you know de risking strategy of being domestically strong as well as keep, you know, divesting a bit on the outside India as well.
+See, data center — all of this renewable data center is one of the key vertical for us.
+So it’s not that this order has come by fluke or it just suddenly came up.
+We have been working on this for last two years religiously on these key account management, the vertical focus of the industry, and that has started giving us some of these results.
+So we are of a firm opinion that derisking strategy of being domestically strong as well as keep divesting a bit on the outside India as well so that there’s a focus on both the sides.
+So we don’t want to put all the eggs in one basket.

 Ankur Sharma